Key facts about Abraham Lincoln

 - During the 1860 election for the Republican Nomination, Lincoln was considered the outsider.
 He had little executive experience, serving only two years in the House of Representatives.

-- In the 1860 Presidential election, Lincoln was promoted as the “The Rail-splitter candidate” Lincoln’s humble roots, coming from a log-cabin and hard manual labour of splitting logs for rails was used to portray their candidate as man of the people, someone embodying the “American Dream.”
+- In the 1860 Presidential election, Lincoln was promoted as the “The Rail-splitter candidate” Lincoln’s humble roots, coming from a log-cabin and hard manual labour of splitting logs for rails was used to portray their candidate as a man of the people, someone embodying the “American Dream.”

 - In the 1860 election, Lincoln won – becoming the first US president from the Republican Party.